sensu/sensu-docs/content/sensu-go/6.3/api/enterprise/_index.md

 ---
 title: "Enterprise APIs"
-description: "Sensu Enterprise APIs allow you to access all of the data and functionality of sensuctl and the web UI with Sensu’s backend REST APIs.
-The Enterprise APIs provide programmatic access to commercial features like federation, secrets management, single sign-on authentication providers, and more."
+description: "Use Sensu's enterprise APIs for programmatic access to commercial features like federation, secrets management, single sign-on (SSO) authentication, and more."
 product: "Sensu Go"
 version: "6.3"
 weight: 20